-I report in a separate Annual Audit Report, available from the Audit Scotland website, the most significant assessed risks of material misstatement that I identified and my judgements thereon.
+I report in my Annual Audit Report the most significant assessed risks of material misstatement that I identified and my judgements thereon.

-Responsibilities of the Treasurer and Joint Committee for the financial statements
+Responsibilities of the Treasurer and the Joint Committee for the financial statements

 As explained more fully in the Statement of Responsibilities, the Treasurer is responsible for the preparation of financial statements that give a true and fair view in accordance with the financial reporting framework, and for such internal control as the Treasurer determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.